tataraba/pyhat-fastapi/README.md

 If I wanted to outline the process to get to this point in the most "traditional" way possible, it would look something like this:

 1. Create project root directory
-    1. Use package manager to intsall dependencies in `pyproject.toml` or `requirements.txt`
+    1. Use package manager to install dependencies in `pyproject.toml` or `requirements.txt`
     2. Create directory structure outlined above
     3. Choose database and corresponding ORM/ODM of choice and install those dependencies
 2. Download htmx and copy file in `static` directory
 3. Initiate `tailwindcss` in command line (which downloads/installs the binary)
+4. Create a template structure
+    1. Start with `base.html` that includes most of the meta tags
+    2. Include css and htmx script tags
+    3. Create `header.html` and `footer.html` as needed
+5. Create config file in the `core` directory to start delineating project/app configuration
+6. Start working on project logic

+That's not all _too_ bad, but there is definitely room to improve this workflow.

+In addition, there are several helpers that could be added to ease the htmx workflow in lieu of headers and fragments.